gjoncas/gjoncas.github.io/posts/2020-05-18-quantifier-elimination-in-economics.markdown

 Imagine having to spell out the exact assumptions for the model behind a business decision — giving both the freedom to change one’s mind, and accountability for error.
 Now we see the *real* reason no-one uses formal methods.

-There may well be a day when formal proof is a gold standard, separating those who tell people what they want to hear, from those who tell it like it is.
+There may be a day when formal proof is a gold standard, separating those who tell people what they want to hear, from those who tell it like it is.
 That’s a ways away.
-Yet, just as we smirk at poor Milton Friedman taking hours to run a regression using punch cards, so shall we be jeered for assuming that if an idea makes sense in our head, this is evidence for its correctness.
+Yet, just as we smirk at poor Milton Friedman taking hours to run a regression using punch cards, so shall we be condescended for assuming that if an idea makes sense in our head, this is evidence for its correctness.

 Here, I would like to examine a very specific project led by Casey B. Mulligan at the University of Chicago, on automated reasoning in economics using quantifier elimination
 — a tool from logic for systematically proving statements about polynomial inequalities of real variables,